Southernknowe to Wooler (and back to Southernknowe)

 and walking along it was like being back in the Lammermuirs.
 Green, brown, big views, skylarks and grouse muttering away in the longer patches of heather.
 I could see Wooler down below and ahead.

-The earworm kept me going for a while and a striking rock formation came into view - running alongside the top of Humbleton Hill.
+The earworm kept me going for a while (thanks Michael) and a striking rock formation came into view - running alongside the top of Humbleton Hill.
 Another fort.
 More signs of early living at the edge of these hills.

 I spent a while lost in thought and worry.
 It was now a good bit after 5 and I really did need the chemist for more Compeed plasters.
 I hoped it closed at half-past.
 And I spent a while lost in thoughts of my aching foot which caused me to miss the next important Way marker.